nextcloud/documentation/developer_manual/core/ocs-share-api.rst

 * POST Arguments: path - (string) path to the file/folder which should be shared
 * POST Arguments: shareType - (int) 0 = user; 1 = group; 3 = public link; 6 = federated cloud share
 * POST Arguments: shareWith - (string) user / group id with which the file should be shared
-* POST Arguments: publicUpload - (boolean) allow public upload to a public shared folder (true/false)
+* POST Arguments: publicUpload - (string) allow public upload to a public shared folder (true/false)
 * POST Arguments: password - (string) password to protect public link Share with
 * POST Arguments: permissions - (int) 1 = read; 2 = update; 4 = create; 8 = delete;
   16 = share; 31 = all (default: 31, for public shares: 1)